- 10 Jan

 The following is an exact quote from the book Tanganyikan Cichlids in their Natural Habitat by Ad Konings:

 "When Buscher (1991) described L. meleagris he pointed out that it differed very little from L. stappersi, but that type locality of the latter species was about 100 km further north of L. meleagris, which at that time, was known only from the near Bwassa (65 km south of Moba).
 Later he also recorded L. meleagris from Kalemie, where it was found in the river mouth (Buscher, 1998).
 The holotype of L. stappersi was collected near Mpala, in or near a river.
 This locality lies between Moba and Kalemie, and it seems very unlikely that such similar forms, both found on muddy bottoms near river mouths, are not conspecific.
 Although it is agreed that L. stappersi was initially poorly described, Buscher has re-described this species, and there is no doubt that L. meleagris is synonymous with L. stappersi, originally described by Pellegrin in 1927."

 The fish inhabits a wide variety of biotopes.
 They live in flowing as well as in stagnant water bodies and appear to be fairly tolerant regarding hardness and pH.

-Report January 2013 by Mario Toromanovic.
+Report February 2013 by Mario Toromanovic.